2002 Austrian Grand Prix: Warm-up

 A half-hour warm-up session took place on Sunday morning, in clear and warm weather.
 All drivers fine-tuned their race setups for the weather and drove their spare cars.
 Barrichello had the fastest lap of 1 minute and 10.876 seconds and his teammate Michael Schumacher was second.
-Massa, Frentzen, Heidfeld, Bernoldi, Coulthard, Villeneuve, Räikkönen and Irvine completed the top ten.
-While the session saw no major incidents, Ralf Schumacher entered the gravel traps at the two of the track's corners.
+Massa, Frentzen, Heidfeld, Bernoldi, Coulthard, Villeneuve, Räikkönen, and Irvine completed the top ten.
+While the session saw no major incidents, Ralf Schumacher entered the gravel traps at two of the track's corners.

 After the warm-up session, Montoya predicted several drivers would run wide on a rumble strip located to the outside of the circuit, which extended from turn one to the first portion of the straight driving towards turn two, to increase the top speed of their cars.
-Ron Dennis, the team principal of McLaren, argued Ferrari should allow their drivers to race each other without the imposition of team orders favouring one driver over the other as had happened in the 2001 race.
+Ron Dennis, the team principal of McLaren, argued Ferrari should allow their drivers to race each other without the imposition of team orders favouring one driver over the other as had happened at the 2001 Austrian Grand Prix.